This is a blog documenting micro-preemie Arabella's journey in life through the eyes of her dad

 Buildings and landmarks shine purple in honour of the 1 in 10 babies born too soon around the globe.

 I scroll through the various comments and posts on the WPD facebook page...and I get sucked in.
-I begin to realize just how many
+I begin to realize just how many families have endured a similar journey.

 One mom sums it up rather perfectly, "Prematurity is both my sons.
 It's having your newborn whisked away after delivery and longing to cuddle them.
 It's meeting your baby at a distance through a plastic crib.
 It's tubes and wires and beeping monitors.
 It's trying to navigate a world of fear and tears and fighting.
 It's going against every fiber of your being and walking out of a hospital without a part of you.
 It's long days that become weeks and months back and forth to the hospital.
 It's celebrating tiny milestones and defying the odds.
 It's becoming part of a club you never imagined yourself in.
 And it's loving your baby more deeply and more fiercely than you ever could have imagined possible."